guedes/ldap_fdw/README.md

     yum install make postgresql92-devel gcc openldap-devel

-The postgres92-devel package can be found in the PostgreSQL YUM Repository: http://yum.postgresql.org/ Compiling against 9.2 on RHEL6 is not yet supported.
+The postgres92-devel package can be found in the PostgreSQL YUM Repository: http://yum.postgresql.org/.

 To install the build dependencies on Debian based systems: